"

 Figure 10.2.
 Progressive Sanctions Flowchart: A Sequence by Severity / Photo Credit: Kadence C. Maier, CC BY 4.0

 When properly implemented, intermediate sentencing can be an effective cost-saving measure compared to incarceration.
-For instance, the Washington State Institute for Public Policy (WSIPP) found that electronic monitoring saves state taxpayers an estimated $17,644 per individual compared to more severe sanctions such as intensive supervision and incarceration (2023).
+For instance, the Washington State Institute for Public Policy (WSIPP) found that electronic monitoring saves state taxpayers an estimated $17,644 per individual compared to more severe sanctions, such as intensive supervision and incarceration (2023).
 This financial benefit was a primary reason for the widespread acceptance of intermediate sentences in the 1970s and 1980s (Tonry, 1995), and it remains a key factor in their continued use today.

-While intermediate sanctions generally cost less than incarceration, their true benefit is only realized when the sentence is appropriate for the specific offender and the program demonstrates positive outcomes without increasing risk to the community (Craddock, 2009).
+While intermediate sanctions generally cost less than incarceration, their true benefit is only realized when the sentence is suitable for the specific offender and the program demonstrates positive outcomes without increasing risk to the community (Craddock, 2009).
 Additionally, judges must actively use intermediate programs for these cost savings to materialize.
-In the 1980s and 1990s, judges were often reluctant to utilize intermediate sanctions due to concerns that they would be perceived as being soft on crime and held accountable for any subsequent criminal behavior (Tonry, 1995).
+In the 1980s and 1990s, judges were often reluctant to utilize intermediate sanctions due to concerns that they would be perceived as being soft on crime and thus be held accountable for any subsequent criminal behavior (Tonry, 1995).

 Photograph of a policewoman writing a ticket with a vehicle in the background.